Dissolution of the

 The Pacific Forest and Watershed Lands Stewardship Council (Stewardship Council) is a private, nonprofit foundation that was established in 2004 as part of a Pacific Gas and Electric Company (PG&E) settlement with the California Public Utilities Commission.
 We have two overarching goals: to ensure that over 140,000 acres of California's pristine watershed lands are conserved for the public good through our Land Conservation Program, and to invest in outdoor programs that serve California's young people through our Youth Investment Program.

 An expected outcome of our success conserving PG&E Watershed Lands is that the Stewardship Council will accomplish its mission and the organization will dissolve.
-The Stewardship Council board anticipates initiating the formal dissolution process in 2022 following PG&E’s submittal of the final Advice Letter for donated land transactions to the California Public Utilities Commission (CPUC).
-By the end of 2022 we anticipate all donated land transactions will close escrow, and during 2023, the remaining PG&E retained land transactions with conservation easements will close escrow.
-The dissolution process may take until the end of 2023 to complete.
+The Stewardship Council board has initiated the formal dissolution process.
+All donated land transactions have closed escrow, and during 2023, the remaining PG&E retained land transactions with conservation easements will close escrow.
+The dissolution process will be complete in April 2024.

 Finalizing Youth Investments.
 Our work has included the investment of $30 million in youth outdoor leadership and opportunities for underserved youth to experience the outdoors.
 More information on our Youth Investment Program can be found here: Stewardship Council Youth Investment Program

 Partner Support.
 While the Stewardship Council is winding down operations, staff will continue to be available to answer questions and support the remaining effort.
-Information about our work is posted on our website and you can reach us at info@stewardshipcouncil.org or by phone at 916-297-6660.
+Information about our work is posted on our website and you can reach us at info@stewardshipcouncil.org.
+After dissolution, please refer to the following email address, managed by PG&E: lccteam@pge.com.

 Messages to our partners